newtheatre/website/_content/get-involved.md

   </div>
 </div>

-# Costume, Props and Make-up
+# Costume, Props, and Make-up

-An integral part of any show, costume, props and make-up is a creative and rewarding role.
+An integral part of any show, costume, props, and make-up is a creative and rewarding role.
 You can work on the design and execution of these 3 key areas with the production team to make the show look as good as it can on stage.

 There is no experience necessary, and any training you need will be provided.